Slack Community Widget for Website. Web API + OAuth - Poper

 Six things that matter when you embed a Slack community on a brand site, not 30 features no one uses.

-Slack Web API + Events API, OAuth installed
+Slack Web API, OAuth installed

 Public channels only, by design